ai4colonoscopy/IntelliScope/docs/guideline-for-ColonGPT.md

     ```

 - Prepare the pretrained weights.
 Whether you're planning to train or perform inference, you'll need to download the following two pretrained weights:
-    - We currently support the 🔗 [google/siglip-so400m-patch14-384](https://huggingface.co/google/siglip-so400m-patch14-384) vision encoder:
+    - We currently support the siglip vision encoder, which can be accessed at 🤗 [google/siglip-so400m-patch14-384](https://huggingface.co/google/siglip-so400m-patch14-384) or 🔗 [google drive](https://drive.google.com/file/d/1tSgFw7fWZchTMSmZ53Vlz774hZn-hrSU/view?usp=sharing).
-    - For the language model, we currently provide a lightweight version, 🔗 [microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5), to enable rapid proof-of-concept.
+    - For the language model, we currently provide a lightweight version, 🤗 [microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5) or 🔗 [google drive](https://drive.google.com/file/d/1GOUv6CP8bTgU_xkwOoJA8V3UtVWzcvp9/view?usp=sharing), to enable rapid proof-of-concept.
 More language models will be added soon, so stay tuned!

 - Prepare the data, for details, please refer to 🔗 [docs/guideline-for-ColonINST.md](./guideline-for-ColonINST.md)